sagansystems/terraform-provider-snowflake-legacy/README.md

 | `name` | The name of the role | String | TRUE |
 | `comment` | Additional comments | String | FALSE |

+### Snowflake Grant Management
+Please note that that mixing grant management for a role with and without terraform is strongly discouraged, since it may result in terraform deleting grants which were added outside of terraform when performing updates or deletes.

 ### Snowflake Account Object Grant Management
 ```
 resource "snowflake_account_object_grant" "tf_test_grant" {